 On the other hand, stretched tires are more likely to blow out than regular tires.
 You are also putting yourself at risk of deflating the tires or damaging the wheels that have less protection.
 When the tire isn’t seated properly on the bead, the seal is compromised.
 Driving on this tire and hitting an obstacle, such as a pothole, could lead to disastrous consequences.

 Tire stretching also reduces the durability and longevity of the rubber.
 As you drive on the tire, the tread wear will become uneven, further putting you at risk.
-For these reasons, it’s never recommended to stretch your tires, but we still understand why you might want to do it.
+For these reasons, it’s never recommended to stretch your tires, but I still understand why you might want to do it.

 Pros of Stretched Tires